adnan2103/dentocare-angularJs/README.md

 ## CSS and alignment, apply theme to entire application. http://themeforest.net/
 ## "add more.." button styling.

-##Responsive alignment of treatment’s tables.
-##Responsive alignment of pre and post treatment images.

 ##Optimize Web server calls. and add Back button navigation.
 (Use "angular-ui-router" instead route provider.)
 ##Enable XSRF token functionality which is disabled due to treatment imagages upload function.